 Authorization to Return to Canada – ARC Application

 Delmy is a citizen of El Salvador.
 She entered Canada on a visitor visa three years ago, but she didn’t leave Canada in a timely fashion.
 Delmy could stay up to six months, but she stayed for more than two years.
 Then a car accident in downtown Calgary exposed her status to the police.
 Unfortunately, the CBSA officers detained Delmy under the immigration law and eventually issued her an exclusion order.
 She left Canada about six months ago.
 Delmy wants to go back to Canada as soon as she can.
 She is in a common-law relationship with a Canadian citizen.
 They also want to initiate a spousal sponsorship as soon as they can.
 Delmy has heard about the Authorization to Return to Canada application.
-She hopes this applies to her, and she joins her common-law very soon.
+She hopes this applies to her, and she joins her common-law partner very soon.

 Life is full of twists and turns.
 Sometimes these anomalies put you in trouble.
 When it comes to immigration issues, governments are usually very harsh.
 Consequently, while you are in Canada, you need to do your best to avoid immigration problems, but if you don’t, then you could receive a removal order from Canada.
 Removal orders are the outcome of inadmissibility or non-compliance with the immigration act (IRPA).
 Generally, there are three types of removal orders: departure, exclusion, and deportation.
 An enforced removal order means you need to leave Canada as soon as possible.
 You also need to report your departure from Canada to a border officer upon leaving the country.